C2SM/c2sm.github.io/docs/about/index.md

 ## C2SM on GitHub

-C2SM maintains the [C2SM :material-open-in-new:](https://github.com/C2SM){:target="_blank"} GitHub organizations to distribute code to the community.
+C2SM maintains the [C2SM :material-open-in-new:](https://github.com/C2SM){:target="_blank"} GitHub organization to distribute code to the community.
 It contains many repositories including many of the supported tools.